FrancescoTalotta/Airbus-OEM-FILES/ARINC 429/ARDUINO NANO TX/Readme.md

 ---

+⚠️ Safety Disclaimer

+This project is not designed, certified, or approved for use in real aircraft or aviation systems.
+It is intended solely for educational purposes, bench experiments, and non-professional flight simulation setups.
+Do not use this hardware or software in any operational avionics equipment.

+---

 ## 📄 License
 This project is released under the MIT License.
-Feel free to use, modify, and adapt it for your avionics or educational applications.
+Feel free to use, modify, and adapt it to interface sims avionics or educational applications.

 ---